-The most far-reaching, and potentially most important, of all of the international conventions is the UNCAC.
+The most far-reaching, and potentially most important, of all of the international conventions is the United Nations Convention against Corruption (UNCAC).
 One hundred and forty countries have signed this convention, which was adopted by the United Nations General Assembly on 31 October 2003.
-The UNCAC entered into force on 14 December 2005, and 187 countries are now party to it, though not all are signatories.
+The UNCAC entered into force on 14 December 2005, and 189 countries are now party to it, though not all are signatories.